 The charger does not have a power switch.
-When AC power is applied to the charger, the DC output will start and the yellow LED will be on.
+When AC power is applied to the charger, battery charging will start and the yellow LED will be on.
 To turn the charger off, disconnect the AC power source.

 Figure 8.1